utkarshg6/helpful/Git.md

 ## Advanced Pulling

+### Basics of Pulling

 - `pull` is simply two commands in one, `fetch` and `merge`.

-### Pulling code specifying both remote and branch
+Pulling commits specifying both remote and branch

-- If pulls code from remote's `branch` and will merge `remote/branch` to checked out branch.
+- It pulls commits from remote's `branch` and will merge `remote/branch` to checked out branch.

 ```zsh
 git pull {remote} {branch}